Caring for land and biodiversity

 United Nations Sustainable Development Goals related to this content.

-At ExxonMobil, Care is a core value.
-We aim to contribute to the well-being of the communities and environment where we operate, and the way we manage land and habitats, and the biodiversity within them, is critically important to this objective.
-We work hard to reduce potential impacts to ecosystems and to the value they provide.
-Our land and habitat management plans are designed to eliminate, reduce, or mitigate risks to biodiversity, with protective measures specific to the location and scale of our operations.
+Care is a core value.
+We aim to contribute to the well-being of the communities and environment where we operate.
+That’s what Care means for us.
+The way we manage land and habitats, and the biodiversity within them, is critically important to this objective.

-• Avoid or reduce adverse environmental and socioeconomic impacts related to the permanent or temporary use of land, including land within critical habitat or with high ecosystem value.
+• Avoid or reduce environmental and socioeconomic impacts related to short- and long-term land use, including lands in critical habitats or with high ecosystem value.

-• Identify, assess, and manage risks associated with marine sound-producing activities and to consistently implement mitigation in a structured, effective manner.
+• Identify, assess, and manage risks linked with our work that may produce marine sound, and reliably and effectively implement our mitigation efforts.

 Operations near protected areas